 Older vehicles tend to have weaker door locks and are less likely to have electronic engine immobilizers installed (only as of September 1, 2007 were all cars, vans, light trucks and SUVs required to have anti-theft engine immobilizers at the time of manufacture).

-Top 10 items stolen from vehicles
+Most stolen items from vehicles

 Remember that what's in your vehicle is also at risk.
 According to police reports, these items are the most popular: